 Sometimes you want to publish a node but you do not want it to be visible on the site when it is published.
 Maybe it contains unfinished work or maybe you do not want to publish it before a given date/time.
 You can simply change the visibility status in the edit interface while editing before clicking the "Send to publish" button.

 First of all, you'll need to enable the "Locations" window.
-This can be done by clicking the "On" link for "Locations" in the "Edit mode settings" window under the "My account" tab as shown in the following screenshot.
+This can be done by clicking the "On" link for "Locations" in the "User preferences" settings in the collapsible right menu.